 What is a pop-up shop?

-A pop-up shop is an ideal opportunity for emerging digitally native brands to trial a temporary retail space.
+A pop-up shop is an ideal opportunity for emerging digitally-native brands to trial a temporary retail space.
 Also known as “flash retailing,” they allow you to meet your current customers where they live and put your brand in front of new shoppers.

-Pop-up shops also a direct way to encourage sales without pouring more money into online customer acquisition.
+Pop-up shops are also a direct way to encourage sales without pouring more money into online customer acquisition.
 They can look like a regular store, but many brands use them to create a unique, engaging physical shopping experience.